wjh0116/IMIN/README.md

-# Sandwich/Sandwich-
+# SandIMIN/SandIMIN-

-1. This repository contains the appendix of our paper, which includes some proofs that were omitted from the paper due to space constraints.
+1. 'Appendix.pdf' contains the appendix of our paper, which includes some proofs that were omitted from the paper due to space constraints.
-2. This repository contains the code of our paper.
+2. 'SandIMIN_code' contains the code of our paper and sample datasets.